This is the multi-page printable view of this section. Click here to print.

 Check service detailed information

 2. On the Service Home page, click Service under the Service and Ingress menu.
-You will be taken to the Service List page.
+2. Go to the Service List page.

-3. On the Service List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. Service List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 4. On the Service List page, select the item for which you want to view detailed information.
-You will be taken to the Service Details page.
+4. Go to the Service Details page.

-• If you select Show System Objects at the top of the list, items other than the Kubernetes object entries will be displayed.
+• If you select Show system objects at the top of the list, all items except the Kubernetes object entries will be displayed.

 Category